 The biggest human emergency in our area was the Lake Park Care Center being without power all through the same period, as they are connected to Iowa Light and Power.
 Most of the beds were eventually moved to the dining area and the gas operated stoves and ovens in the kitchen turned up to provide heat.
 The fire department finally got a generator hooked up with, enough power to operate the heating system until power was restored.

 It’s a miracle that more lives were not lost during the period as it came suddenly at a time when a lot of people were caught away from home and spent the entire weekend held up somewhere.
 Phone service remained good during the period except for a long wait at limes to get an open line.
 The snow began to fall about 8:00 in the morning but things began to pick up about noon and by one p.m. the wind was blowing a gail [sic] and everyone started heading for home with most business places locking up for the day.

 County plows have been out continuously since Sunday morning attempting to open the roads with the emergencies coming first.
 Some of the drifts they have been going through you wouldn’t believe using a combination of plow and payloader to make one way paths through the bigger drifts.

 The storm that started out to be a mild one, with a prediction of 3 to 4 inches of snow and 40 mile an hour winds really started to build up with barometer dropping to the lowest reading in history for the area.
-The temperature .dropped to.20 below on Saturday morning during the 70 mile an hour wind which brought the wind chill factor to about 90 below zero.
+The temperature dropped to 20 below on Saturday morning during the 70 mile an hour wind which brought the wind chill factor to about 90 below zero.
 This was the first below zero reading of the winter in one of the mildest up to now in recorded history.

-All during the storm the Lake Park Utilities didn’t receive a single call of anyone without lights which is a tribute to local crew for the condition of their lines which they have worked at diligently for the last two yean and it paid off.
+All during the storm the Lake Park Utilities didn’t receive a single call of anyone without lights which is a tribute to local crew for the condition of their lines which they have worked at diligently for the last two years and it paid off.
 The town was never on emergency power all through the storm.